 ~ Word limit between 250 and 2000 words.
 Please keep this in mind; in past editions, we have had to disqualify some good entries purely due to word count issues.

-~ Submit your stories on the author dashboard you have on Women’s Web, with [Muse of the Month August 2020] in the title.
+~ Submit your stories on the author dashboard you have on Women’s Web, with [Muse of the Month October 2020] in the title.
 If you are not yet an author with us, do register – it’s easy, following instructions from the ‘register/ log in’ button above.
 Only stories uploaded directly will be considered..

 ~ The editors may change the title of the story and use appropriate images to promote the story, as per their discretion.

-~ The best 5 stories will be published one every day, from 24th August to 28th August 2020.
+~ The best 5 stories will be published one every day, from 19th October to 23rd October 2020.

 ~ If your story is selected for publishing among the best 5 stories, you agree to provide exclusive digital publishing rights to Women’s Web, i.e. it will not be published elsewhere online.